-The malfunction light for the Electronic Stabil-ESP ity Program (ESP) is combined with Brake BAS Assist System (BAS).
-The yellow "ESP/BAS Warning Light" comes on when the ignition switch is placed in the ON/RUN position.
-They should go out with the engine running.
-If the "ESP/BAS Warning Light" comes on continuously with the engine running, a malfunction has been detected in either the ESP or the BAS system.
-If this light remains on after several ignition cycles, and the vehicle has been driven several miles (kilometers) at speeds greater than 30 mph (48 km/h), see an authorized dealer as soon as possible.
+12. Electronic Stability Control (ESC) Activation/ Malfunction Indicator Light - If Equipped engine running.
+If the "ESC Activation/Malfunction Indicator Light" comes on continuously with the engine running, a malfunction has been detected in the ESC system.
+If this light remains on after several ignition cycles, and the vehicle has been driven several miles (kilometers) at speeds greater than 30 mph (48 km/h), see your authorized dealer as soon as possible to have the problem diagnosed and corrected.